sumitsinha2000/document-a11y-acclerator/documentation/INITIALIZATION_FIX_SUMMARY.md

 - All "use client" directives have been removed (they're Next.js-specific)
 - LoadingScreen component no longer needs to be commented out
 - The app should now load without any initialization errors
-- Groups will show "Backend Not Available" message until backend is deployed
+- Projects will show "Backend Not Available" message until backend is deployed

 ## Related Files